JoeBroesele/whapa/README.md

     sudo apt install git
     sudo apt install python3-colorama python3-pip python3-pycryptodome python3-tk

+Optional, for automatic conversion of the reports to PDF files:

+    sudo apt install wkhtmltopdf

 Installation
 ====
 You can download the latest version of whapa by cloning the GitHub repository: